siamakn/temp-nomad-onboarding-workshop/docs/Module2/M2_x_explore_use_cases.md

 # Exploring Data through Use Cases (Apps) in NOMAD

-The ``USE CASES`` option in the ``EXPLORE`` menu in NOMAD is designed to help researchers efficiently discover domain-specific data tailored to their research needs.
+The ``USE CASES`` option in the ``EXPLORE`` menu in NOMAD is designed to help researchers discover domain-specific data tailored to their research needs.
 By focusing on predefined categories, use cases provide an easy approach to exploring datasets relevant to specific scientific domains, ensuring that researchers can find the most relevant data and use the dashboards readily designed for this purpose.

 <div style="text-align: center;">
     <img src="images/explore_menu_use_cases_option.png" alt="Explore Menu Use Cases Option" width="800">